Spain v. Latin America

 The Most Noticeable Difference

-The primary difference that most students will notice regarding pronunciation in Spain as compared to Latin America is the pronunciation of the letter "z" -- which in Latin America is pronounced like the letter "s" but in Spain is pronounced like "th."
-It is our opinion that for the vast majority of students, pronunciation differences are minor and are of little consequence.
+The primary difference that most students will notice regarding Spanish in Spain as compared to Spanish in Latin America is the pronunciation of the “lispy” letter “z” — which in Latin America is pronounced like the letter “s”.
+It is our opinion that for the vast majority of students, pronunciation differences are so minor that they are of little consequence.

 Regional Meaning Differences